 YouthBuild is located at the Roanoke Higher Education Center, 108 N. Jefferson Street, Suite 503 in downtown Roanoke, Virginia.
 Our hours of operation are Monday through Friday from 8:30 a.m. to 5:00 p.m.
-For more information, please contact Anthony Bowling at (540) 767-6225.
-You may also contact Mr. Bowling via email using the "Contact" button at the bottom of this page.
+For more information, please contact Margo Stokes at (540) 767-6220.
+You may also contact Ms. Stokes via email using the "Contact" button at the bottom of this page.

 Am I eligible for this service?

 Potential students must be between 16 to 24 years old and lack a high school diploma or GED.
-A release from compulsory education is needed for students under 18 years old.
+Students must have dropped out of school at some point prior to requesting enrollment.

 Our program accepts low-income individuals, juvenile offenders, children of offenders, foster children or former foster children, migrant workers, runaways, and the homeless.

 You must meet Department of Labor eligibility requirements and demonstrate an ability to be successful in the program in order to be accepted for enrollment.

 Your donations are necessary to make this program possible.

 Our primary partnerships include Habitat for Humanity and Goodwill.
 We also have more than 30 other community partners.
 Funding for our program include the Department of Labor, City of Roanoke, United Way, and Grainger Supply.